nerium-data/nerium/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/nerium.svg)](https://pypi.org/project/nerium/)
 [![PyPI - License](https://img.shields.io/pypi/l/nerium.svg)](https://pypi.org/project/nerium/)

 Nerium is a simple, lightweight, headless [Flask](http://flask.pocoo.org/)-based query broker microservice that submits flexible SQL to any [SQLAlchemy](https://www.sqlalchemy.org/)-supported database, and returns results as JSON or CSV—enabling rapid development and deployment of API endpoints for business intelligence reporting and data analytics applications.

 Inspired by [jamstack](https://jamstack.org/what-is-jamstack/) workflows, Nerium's queries and serialization formats are simply text files stored on the filesystem.
 Developers and report analysts can write SQL queries in their preferred editor, manage them with standard version control tools, and upload or mount them into a Nerium installation.
 In keeping with SQLAlchemy usage, query parameters can be specified in `key=value` format, and (_safely_!) injected into your query in `:key` format.
 Queries can also include [Jinja](http://jinja.pocoo.org/docs/dev/templates/) template syntax, allowing greater flexibility and reuse of SQL logic.

 Default JSON output represents `data` as an array of objects, one per result row, with database column names as keys.
 The default schema also provides top-level nodes for `name`, `metadata`, and `params` (details below).
 A `compact` JSON output format may also be requested, with separate `column` (array of column names) and `data` (array of row value arrays) nodes for compactness.
 Additional formats can be added by adding [marshmallow](https://marshmallow.readthedocs.io) schema definitions to `format_files`.

-Nerium supports any backend that SQLAlchemy can, but since none of these are hard dependencies, drivers aren't included in the default setup, and the Dockerfile only supports PostgreSQL.
+Nerium supports any backend database that SQLAlchemy can, but since none of these are hard dependencies, drivers aren't included in the default setup, and the Dockerfile only supports PostgreSQL.
 If you want Nerium to work with other databases, you can install Python connectors with `pip`, either in a virtualenv or by creating your own Dockerfile using `FROM tymxqo/nerium`.
 (To ease installation, options for `nerium[mysql]` and `nerium[pg]` are provided as [extras](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-setuptools-extras) in `setup.py`)

 ## Install/Run